atomashevic/Reddit-Voat-comparison/README.md

-# Reddit–Voat Deplatforming & Toxicity (MADOC) — Paper Reproduction Repo
+# Reddit–Voat Deplatforming, Reputation & Toxicity (MADOC)

+*This research was financially supported by the Science Fund of the Republic of Serbia, Prizma program (grant No. 7416).*

 This repository contains the analysis code and **paper-ready figures** for:
 *“Reddit Deplatforming and Toxicity Dynamics on Generalist Voat Communities”* (Dec 2025).